rust-lang/book/nostarch/chapter04.md

 data on the heap that the pointer refers to.
 In other words, the data representation in memory looks like Figure 4-2.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+Representation in memory of the variable `s2` that has a copy of the pointer, length, and capacity of `s1`

 The representation does *not* look like Figure 4-3, which is what memory would look like if Rust instead copied the heap data as well.
 If Rust did this, the operation `s2 = s1` could be very expensive in terms of runtime performance if the data on the heap were large.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+Another possibility for what `s2 = s1` might do if Rust copied the heap data as well

 Earlier, we said that when a variable goes out of scope, Rust automatically calls the `drop` function and cleans up the heap memory for that variable.
 But Figure 4-2 shows both data pointers pointing to the same location.
-This is a problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
+This is a
+problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
 This is known as a *double free* error and is one of the memory safety bugs we mentioned previously.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

 To ensure memory safety, after the line `let s2 = s1;`, Rust considers `s1` as no longer valid.
 Therefore, Rust doesn’t need to free anything when `s1` goes